williamverdolini/williamverdolini.github.com/_posts/umbracomacros/2015-02-02-umbmacro-setup.md

 {% include JB/setup %}

 I've already explained <a href="/2014/12/01/umbup-intro" target="_blank">why we choose Umbraco</a> as our core framework.
-Recently we have migrated from 4.7.1 to 6.2.4 and we started also a migration from WebForms framework to MVC.
+Recently we have <a href="{{ BASE_PATH }}/Umbraco-Upgrade.html" target="_blank">migrated from 4.7.1 to 6.2.4</a> and we started also a migration from WebForms framework to MVC.
 Our main goals were Design (aka Quality) and Performance.

 ####Disclaimer####
 In the next articles I'll show some basic components of a modular architecture built upon Umbraco framework.
 What I'll share is not code for production